APEXatASU/APEXatASU.github.io/index.md

 layout: default
 include_head: true
 ---

-# Welcome to APEX at ASU
+# Welcome to Our Rocketry Club

-Advancing propulsion and exploration through innovative research and engineering at Arizona State University.
+We’re passionate about rocketry and innovation.
+Explore our projects, meet the team, and get in touch!

 ## Navigation
 - [About Us](about)